 The word ‘chemical’ has always gained negative attention in the eyes of the public even when it enhances their lives.
-This is because of the side-effects it causes on the environment due to pollution and toxicity.
+This is because of the side-effects these chemicals have on the environment and their health due to pollution and toxicity.

-The chemical industry basically produces three kinds of chemicals:
+The chemical industry basically produces 4 kinds of chemicals:

 - Commodity chemicals: Chemicals that are used by other chemical industries before becoming a consumer product.
 These are produced at huge scale.
 For example, petrochemicals produced in a refinery such as olefins and aromatics go on to become polymers.